Find Affordable College Courses

 Laramie, WY

-University of Wyoming landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree natural resources and conservation programs.
-Located in the town of Laramie, UW is a public college with a fairly large student population.
+University of Wyoming did quite well in this year’s ranking of the most popular places for natural resources and conservation students to get a bachelor’s degree.
+It came in at #7 on the list.
+Located in the town of Laramie, UW is a public school with a large student population.

 Women make up 56% of the natural resources and conservation majors at the school.